Discoxjunkie/100-days-of-code/log.md

 **Thoughts:** Struggled a bit figuring out the card game switch function challenge, still need to wrap my mind around syntax and calculations.

 **Link to work:** N/A

+### Day 10: January 18th, 2018

+**Today's Progress**: Continued Javascript challenges.

+**Thoughts:** worked some more on the FCC javascript challenges still having difficulty understanding the syntax

+**Link to work:** N/A

+### Day 11: January 19th, 2018

+**Today's Progress**: Continued Javascript challenges.

+**Thoughts:** Decided to backtrack a bit and try another course, Practical Javascript.
+Alrrady feels a bit smoother in terms of learning how things work, still struggling just a bit with syntax....but I'll get it with practice.

+**Link to work:** N/A